-Explore and learn about natural and cultural history around Navajo Mountain
+Guided hiking trip into the natural and cultural history of Navajo Mountain

 "I had long wanted to explore the Navajo Mountain area.
 This trip turned out to be the perfect way to do it.
 I was again in touch with the Colorado Plateau but experienced a new part of it.
 Highlights of the program?
 Being with members of a local Navajo family made the land come alive in a way that would be impossible without their personal knowledge and perspective.
 The place and the people are woven together."